aivantg/airtable-schema-generator/README.md

 ```

 ### Lookup Fields
 The `lookupFields` meta attribute specifies which fields you would like to create a custom `getRecordsByAttribute` helper function for.
-For example, one of the functions the above `schemaMeta.json` would create might look like:
+For example, one of the functions the above `schemaMeta` would create might look like:
 ```
 export const getAnnouncementsByProjectGroup = async value => {
   return getRecordsByAttribute(